lambtor/ArduinoTricorder/README.md

 # ArduinoTricorder
-WIP list of assets that could be used with arduino tricorder
+WIP: list of digital assets that could be used with arduino tricorder

 <ul>
 <li><strong>Home Screen: </strong>          showing a very simplified equivalent of windows BGInfo</li>